junhong0902/CyberArk-CPM-.NET/README.md

 As this plugin uses chrome driver, chrome driver path is mandatory and needs to be created in privateark client.
 ```
 Mandatory parameter: Username, Address, Port, ChromeDriverPath
-ChromeDriverPath is custom made parameter, need to update in privateark client
+ChromeDriverPath is a custom made parameter, need to update in privateark client
 ```